 Employment news reports that the federal government has filed a lawsuit against Amtrak, alleging employment discrimination.
 According to the disability discrimination complaint filed by the Equal Employment Opportunity Commission (EEOC), Amtrak unlawfully discriminated against a person who had epilepsy.

 The Americans with Disabilities Act (ADA) and the Americans with Disabilities Act Amendments Act prohibit discrimination against qualified individuals with a disability in terms of their employment.
-This means that it is unlawful for companies to take negative actions against those qualified individuals such as firing, not hiring, not promoting or retaliating as the result of a disability or even a perceived disability.
+This means that it is unlawful for companies to take negative actions against those qualified individuals, such as firing, not hiring, not promoting, or retaliating as a result of a disability or even a perceived disability.

 The ADA protects against discrimination based on stereotypes and unfounded concerns about an individual’s medical condition and medical history.
-Thus, even if you are not actually disabled, but you have a record or history of a disability, your employer cannot take an adverse action against you.
-Further, even if you aren’t actually disabled, and you don’t have a history or record of disability, you may still be protected by the ADA if your employer regards or perceives you as being disabled.
+Thus, even if you are not actually disabled, but you have a record or history of a disability, your employer cannot take adverse action against you.
+Furthermore, even if you aren’t actually disabled and don’t have a history or record of disability, you may still be protected by the ADA if your employer regards or perceives you as being disabled.

-In this instance the lawsuit asserts that Amtrak violated the ADA by rescinding a job offer after it discovered the man had epilepsy.
-A representative noted, ““Twenty five years ago, Congress passed the ADA to protect Americans with disabilities from employment discrimination based on myths and stereotypes about their conditions,”
+In this instance, the lawsuit asserts that Amtrak violated the ADA by rescinding a job offer after discovering the man had epilepsy.
+A representative noted, “Twenty-five years ago, Congress passed the ADA to protect Americans with disabilities from employment discrimination based on myths and stereotypes about their conditions.”

-If you have suffered negative employment consequences as the result of a disability – actual or perceived – it’s important to understand your rights and fight back.
+If you have suffered negative employment consequences as a result of a disability—actual or perceived—it’s important to understand your rights and fight back.
 For more information, please contact the experienced Atlanta discrimination lawyers at Buckley Bala Wilson Mew LLP.